-I am based in the east of England in north Cambridgeshire and, since 2007, I have been teaching eight-week MBSR programmes to generic groups drawn from the general public, and for staff in education, healthcare, public services and third sector organisations.
-I gained a Masters in Mindfulness-based Approaches with distinction at Bangor University, and in 2013 joined the core team at the Centre for Mindfulness Research and Practice, where I currently teach on the Masters programme and contribute to the CPD programme.
+I am based in the east of England in north Cambridgeshire and since 2007 I have been teaching eight-week MBSR programmes to generic inter-generational groups drawn from the general public, and for staff in education, healthcare, public services and third sector organisations.
+I gained a Masters in Mindfulness-based Approaches with distinction at Bangor University, and was part of the core team at the Centre for Mindfulness Research and Practice, teaching on the Masters and contributing to the CPD programme.

 My professional background is as a university teacher and researcher in public services management and social policy.
-In this capacity, I was head of department for a while at Sheffield Hallam University, before founding and directing a research unit at London South Bank University, and then latterly leading university-wide research training as part of the research support team at Anglia Ruskin University.
-My areas of specialism were in relation to vocational education and participatory action research with policy applications, and my scholarly interests were in the development of professions, partnership and collaborative working, and community activism and participation.
-I finally stepped back from my university career in 2014 to focus on mindfulness and related activities.
-I practise as a Buddhist in the Theravada tradition, and have links with Amaravati Buddhist monastery, where I volunteer.
-In 2012, I took temporary ordination as a nun in the Burmese tradition in the first such ordination held in the west.
+I have extensive experience of working with young adults and adults returning to education.
+In this capacity, I was head of department for a while at Sheffield Hallam University, before directing a research unit at London South Bank University, and then latterly leading university-wide research training as part of the research support team at Anglia Ruskin University.
+My areas of specialism included vocational education and participatory action research with policy applications, and my scholarly interests were in the development of professions, partnership and collaborative working, and community activism and participation.
+I stepped back from my university career in 2014 to focus on mindfulness teaching and training.
+I practise as a Buddhist in the Theravada tradition, and am a certified facilitator for the Center for Courage & Renewal which hosts the educational work of Parker J. Palmer.

 - Fellow, Higher Education Academy

 - Mindfulness for professional groups, young adults, family and community contexts